 Wright Brothers National Memorial commemorates two ingenious brothers from Dayton, Ohio, who, in 1900, chose the sparsely populated area known as the Outer Banks to conduct a series of experiments that three years later resulted in the world’s first powered, sustained and controlled flight.
 Orville and Wilbur Wright traveled to the Outer Banks for their flight experiments because of the wind, slopes without trees or shrubs and sandy soil for soft landings.
 On December 17, 1903, the Wright brothers were successful with four powered flights.
 The first lasted 12 seconds and carried Orville 120 feet, and the last, longest flight lasted 59 seconds and carried Wilbur 852 feet.
 The story of these brothers embodies the American ideal of hard work overcoming obstacles.

-* Note: From November 2016 to late summer/fall of 2018, the visitors center on the grounds of the Wright Brothers National Memorial will be closed for a renovation project.
-This renovation is bringing improvements to the building's infrastructure as well as the installation of brand-new interactive exhibits.
+* Note: The visitors center on the grounds of the Wright Brothers National Memorial is currently closed for a renovation project that is bringing improvements to the building's infrastructure as well as the installation of brand-new interactive exhibits.
 Due to the smaller size of a temporary visitors center on the grounds, plan to spend most of your time visiting the outdoor areas of this national park.
 Renovations should be complete by late summer of 2018.